meltyourface/blank/posts/The-Magickal-Fire-of-the-Gods/Invocations-for-Hestia-Pele-and-Agni-Fire-Magick-Rituals/index.md

 Grant me passion and vision to envision my path,
 With your magick, Pele, may I embody your fiery wrath.

-Sigil of Pele: A stylized volcanic mountain emitting plumes of smoke and lava flows, enclosed within a geometric polygon, symbolizing the transformative power of the volcanic eruption and Pele's domain over the molten earth.
+**Sigil of Pele**: A stylized volcanic mountain emitting plumes of smoke and lava flows, enclosed within a geometric polygon, symbolizing the transformative power of the volcanic eruption and Pele's domain over the molten earth.

 Invocation of Agni: